vatesfr/packer-plugin-xenserver/docs/builders/iso/xenserver-iso.html.markdown

   will shut down the VM gracefully through the Xen api's vm shutdown command.
 Unless you have special requirements this should typically be left to its default.

+* `sr_name` (string) - The SR to use for storing the disk for the VM that Packer creates.
+By default, the default SR of the system will be used.

+* `sr_iso_name` (string) - The SR to use for uploading the provided ISO.
+  By default, the default SR of the system will be used.

 * `ssh_host_port_min` and `ssh_host_port_max` (integer) - The minimum and
   maximum port to use for the SSH port on the host machine which is forwarded to the SSH port on the guest machine.
 Because Packer often runs in parallel,